Forest-Protocols/medqa-poc-validator/docs/become-a-validator.md

 docker compose up # Add "-d" to run in detached mode
 ```

-If you have enabled `GRACEFUL_SHUTDOWN` option, use `docker compose down -t -1` command to close containers.
-This command prevent Docker to force close the daemon before gracefully close opened Agreements.
+If you have enabled the `GRACEFUL_SHUTDOWN` option, use `docker compose down -t -1` command to close containers.
+This command prevents Docker to force close the daemon before it gracefully closes opened Agreements.

 That's all folks!